alexchantastic/figma-export/README.md

 ## Known issues

-- SSO authentication is not supported (suggest using email and password)
 - Two-factor authentication is not supported (suggest temporarily disabling two-factor authentication)
 - Some downloads may take a long time (large file size, slow internet connection, etc.) which can trigger the Playwright timeout and lead to a failed download (suggest increasing the `timeout` in `playwright.config.ts`)
 - Rate limiting may occur as it is not clear if Figma will throttle based off of how many files you download (suggest using `WAIT_TIMEOUT`)